StanBgy/representational_tuning/README.md

 ### What the demo does

 - Runs the complete pipeline on Subject 1 data only
-- Processes only the first ROI (saves time)
 - Generates all expected outputs in the `projects/` folder

 ### Instructions to run demo